ashnatom09-hash/ashnatom09-hash/README.md

 ## 📊 About Me

-I am currently learning Data Analysis using Python and working on real-world projects to improve my skills.
+I focus on data analysis projects using Python to develop practical skills and generate real-world insights.

 I enjoy exploring data, cleaning it, and finding meaningful insights that can help in decision-making.